The Breathtaking Seabird Capital of North America

 Birdwatching at Cape St. Marys

-Cape St. Mary’s is the most accessible seabird rookery in North America, full every summer with hordes of razorbills, common murres, black-legged kittiwakes, northern gannets, gulls, double-crested and great cormorants, scoters, oldsquaws, harlequins, dovekies, thick-billed murres, and kittiwakes.
+Cape St. Mary’s is the most accessible seabird rookery in North America, full every summer with hordes of razorbills, common murres, black-legged kittiwakes, northern gannets, gulls, double-crested and great cormorants, scoters, long-tailed ducks, harlequins, dovekies, thick-billed murres, eiders and kittiwakes.
 The focal point is Bird Rock, the third-largest nesting site and southernmost colony of northern gannets on the continent.

 It’s a place where you can stand just 20 metres away from the most intense flurry of bird activity you might ever see.
 It doesn’t matter if you’re an avid birdwatcher or just there for the scenery.
 You can’t help but be impressed by the living, breathing, swooping, elegant, screaming mass of nature.